Sarthak751/Microsoft-Engage/README.md

 ## Overview
 I made this application as a part of Microsoft Engage Intern 2022 program.
 I originally wanted to make an attendance monitoring system using facial recognition **in addition to** the facial recognition authentication system, but due to time constraints I had to work solely on the authentication system.
 But hey, I just improved it to the next level!
 Check out the content below for more information about the system.

+## Requirements
+* I have configured CORS in such a way that XMLHttpRequests from local hosts can fetch items from firebase storage, so there should not be any CORS related problems running from a local host.
+* This project is just a collection of web pages built using the good old combination of html, css and javascript.
+All one needs to do is clone the repo and run the project by opening index.html.
+As easy as that!
+* MXFace allows only 250 API calls per day.
+Please be mindful of the limit.

 ## Tech Stack
 I can't deny that I used the most traditional way of doing things but it did turn out quite well.
 I used: